Antonio Gan Vargas: In the maquis: February 1946 – March 1947

 In March, we once again have information about Antonio Gan's time in the ‘Medina’ and “Capitán” camps.
-In early July 1946, he was, along with ‘Pepito el Gafas,’ ‘Grande,’ ‘Antonio’ and others, to the ‘Ibáñez’ camp to prepare one of the AGLA's most spectacular coups: the assault on the payroll train in Caudé, a few kilometres from Teruel, on 7 July; a coup worth 649,000 pesetas.
+(Note: Victoriano Anastasio Serrano ‘Capitán’, born in Villanueva de Perales (Madrid) in 1919.
+He volunteered at the age of 16 with El Campesino and fought in the French maquis against the Germans.
+He died in a confrontation with the Guardia Civil in 1949.)
+In early July 1946, he was, along with ‘Pepito el Gafas,’ (Note: Francisco Corredor Serrano, known as ‘Pepito el Gafas’ (Pepito the Spectacles), from Madrid, would later become head of the AGLA Guerrilla Training School.
+He was executed in France in 1950, according to most scholars, on the orders of the guerrilla movement itself.)
+‘Grande,’ (Note: Florián García Velasco ‘Grande’ was born in 1917 in Aldeacorbo (Segovia).
+In May 1952, with the invaluable help of ‘Chaval,’ he led the retreat of the last 26 AGLA guerrillas to France.
+He died in Madrid in 2009.)
+‘Antonio’ and others, to the ‘Ibáñez’ camp (Note: Doroteo Ibáñez Alconchel, born in Azuara (Zaragoza) in 1913; member of the maquis in France; handed over to Spain by the French government in 1952 and was executed by firing squad in Paterna in 1956.) to prepare one of the AGLA's most spectacular coups: the assault on the payroll train in Caudé, a few kilometres from Teruel, on 7 July; a coup worth 649,000 pesetas.
 José Manuel Montorio ‘Chaval’, who recounted the assault in first person, said: ‘Cubano was supposed to participate in the operation, but he had to stay at the camp because he had developed some very bad furuncles that made it almost impossible for him to walk’.

 In August of that same year, the AGL was formally established at the ‘Asamblea de Cuevas del Regajo’ in Camarena de la Sierra (Teruel).
 Three ‘sectors’ were created, and Grande was put in charge of the 11th sector, divided into two “units”: one led by Ibáñez and the other by Capitán.
 Antonio Gan was assigned to the latter and in December he took command of the ‘5th company’ of that unit.
 Their area of operation was the mountain range between Valencia and Cuenca, in the region of Los Serranos.